-2. Cover Letter, including: Name of the Municipality Brief narrative of why you seek village center designation and a list of previous and current revitalization activities Name, address, daytime phone number and email address of the primary contact person for application Alist of documents included in application Authorization from Town or Village Selectboard or Trustees Minutes from publicly held meeting, showing that the application for village center designation has been authorized by the town or village (if separately confirmed municipality) Or municipal resolution from majority of selectboard/trustees authorizing application 3.
-Notification to Regional Planning Commission and Regional Development Corporation Letters or emails notifying the regional planning commission and regional development corporation of the application.
-The application must include copies of the letters to each of these organizations notifying them of the intent to apply 4.
-Confirmed Planning Process ☐ A letter from the municipality's regional planning commission must be included in the application, stating that its planning process is "confirmed" under 24 V.S.A. §4350 by the commission.
-Confirmation means that the adopted municipal land use plan and planning process, have been reviewed and approved by their regional commission 5.
+2. Cover Letter, including: Name of the Municipality Brief narrative of why you seek village center designation and a list of previous and current revitalization activities Name, address, daytime phone number and <a 24="" adopted="" and="" approved="" been="" by="" commission.="" commission<="" confirmation="" confirmed"="" have="" href="mailto:ema&lt;/th&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;&lt;/td&gt;&lt;td&gt;the town or village (if separately confirmed municipality) Or municipal resolution from majority of selectboard/trustees authorizing application&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;3.&lt;/td&gt;&lt;td&gt;Notification to Regional Planning Commission and Regional Development Corporation Letters or emails notifying the regional planning commission and regional development corporation of the application.
+The application must include copies of the letters to each of these organizations notifying them of the intent to apply&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;4.&lt;/td&gt;&lt;td&gt;Confirmed Planning Process A letter from the municipality's regional planning commission must be included in the application, stating that its planning process is " land="" means="" municipal="" plan="" planning="" process,="" regional="" reviewed="" td="" that="" the="" their="" under="" use="" v.s.a.="" §4350=""> 5.
 Village Center Designation Boundary Map A color map must be included, clearly delineating the boundary of the proposed village center district, showing the buildings and properties that are within the district.
-See page example map on page 10.
-In most cases, an orthophoto should be used as the base map with the information below superimposed over it: □ Clearly delineates the proposed designated boundary □ Streets identified by name □ Significant buildings and all businesses indicated by number with a separate key identifying each number and name of the building/business - see example map □ Photograph locations identified and keyed on the map.
-See item 6 below and example map □ Land/building use identified with colors that clearly indicate the various land uses □ North arrow, scale and current date □ Property lines should be shown, but if not available, are not required □ Zoning district boundaries, if applicable, should be included on the map or on a separate map □ Historic district boundaries, if applicable, should be included on the map or on a separate map □ Once designated, work with your regional planning commission to provide DHCD a digital GIS shape file of the boundary map 6.
+See page example map on page 8.
+In most cases, an orthophoto should be used as the base map with the information below superimposed over it: Clearly delineates the proposed designated boundary Streets identified by name Significant buildings and all businesses indicated by number with a separate key identifying each number and name of the building/business - see example map Photograph locations identified and keyed on the map.
+See item 6 below and example map Land/building use identified with colors that clearly indicate the various land uses North arrow, scale and current date Property lines should be shown, but if not available, are not required Zoning district boundaries, if applicable, should be included on the map or on a separate map Historic district boundaries, if applicable, should be included on the map or on a separate map Once designated, work with your regional planning commission to provide DHCD a digital GIS shape file of the boundary map 6.
 Photographs Color photographs are required showing key areas of the village center district, particularly at the edges and other areas where there may be questions about consistency with the definition of a village center.
 Photographs should show the streetscape rather than just individual buildings, giving a sense of the context of the area.
 Photos should be clearly keyed on the map to identify the location of where the photographs were taken.
 See example map 7.
 Municipal Plan Integration Evidence that the municipal plan includes the intention to apply for village center designation and the municipal plan explains how the designation would further the plan and statewide goals (include municipal plan excerpts) 8.
 Other Required Information Municipal Infrastructure: Does the municipality have a water system?
 Does the municipality have a wastewater system?
 If so, please include the name of the system and brief description of the system(s) in the cover letter.
 Zoning district map with corresponding bylaw language should be submitted, but if not available or there is no adopted zoning, is not required National or State Register Historic District boundary map should be submitted, but if not available, is not required